Church of the Saintes Maries de la Mer: The bell tower and the upper chapel

 Overlooking the choir, and over the entire width of the church, the bell tower wall is topped by machicolations and indentations: four in a row, each holding a bell, a fifth above, totally empty.
 This wall ends by the guardhouse, which enhances the apse.
 The construction of the nave, in the 14th century and 15th century brought significant changes to the church.
 The most significant was the construction of a wall walk.
-Built in acorbel arch, it rests on consoles or buttresses.
+Built in a corbel arch, it rests on consoles or buttresses.
 A high chapel completes up the apse.
 Located above the choir, in the old guardhouse, it is dedicated to Saint Michael the archangel.
 It contains the relics of the saints, locked in a chasse and is only brought out for the Pilgrimage to Saintes-Maries-de-la-Mer.
 Its uniqueness lies in the fact that it has been integrated into the defensive system of the church.
 It looks like a keep and also served as a lookout post.